overlookjs/project/files/virtualRoutes.md

 However, what's not apparent from `[EXTENSIONS]` is what plugins were applied within other plugins (i.e. nested dependencies).
 Would need to alter `Route.extend()` to track further calls to `.extend()` within `extend()` function (i.e. applying a nested dependency plugin) and record this on the Route, to be able to make it work.

-It would *not* support ad hoc Route class extension (`class extends MyRoute { ... }`) in user code, as this code could not be loaded from any file.
+It would *not* support all ad hoc Route class extension (`class extends MyRoute { ... }`) in user code, as this code could not be imported from any file.

+However, could have limited support for ad hoc extensions, by calling `.toString()` on `Route` or `route.constructor` to get the Javascript code.
+Restrictions would be:

+1. Class extension cannot reference external scope (i.e. functions or vars defined outside the class definition)
+2. Symbols used would need to be from plugins used by the Route class, or named so they are trackable (see [here](../build/index.md#user-defined-symbols])).

+A fuller implementation could do a bit better than this by parsing the code of the file the custom class extension is defined to locate vars in scope and then extract this code with tree-shaking to remove everything else.

-**CONCLUSION:** Nice API but trickier to implement and might cause confusion due to impossibility of ad hoc Route class extension which makes sense to write but cannot be serialized.
+**CONCLUSION:** Nice API but trickier to implement.